rsdoiel/rsdoiel.github.io/blog/2017/12/18/raspbian-stretch-on-amd64.md

 After the installation was complete and I rebooted without the install disc everything worked except the internal WiFi adapter.

-I had several WiFi dongles that I use with my Raspbarry Pis so I borrowed one and with that was able to run the usual `sudo apt update && sudo apt upgrade`.
+I had several WiFi dongles that I use with my Raspberry Pis so I borrowed one and with that was able to run the usual `sudo apt update && sudo apt upgrade`.